cbkehoe/Slot_Machine/README.md

 3. A function to place a "bet" of the amount of their choosing which increases or decreases the wallet value by the amount placed.

+4. Replacing the button with a 'lever' in the form of a scroll bar which fires the function when the scroll reaches the bottom